JoeyW97/InsightFinderAssessment/README.md

 # InsightFinder Coding Assessment

 ## Project Overview
-This project provides a CLI to takes a keyword from user, searches and returns error messages contain the keyword.
+This project provides a CLI to take a keyword from user, search and return error messages contain the keyword.
 Matched keyword is shown in uppercase.

 The sample error message files the program reads are in `src/main/resources`